-Course work is augmented by an active production program in two well-equipped theater spaces.
-The regular production schedule consists of four major productions each year and two to four fully mounted studio productions that are directed, designed and performed by students.
-Students also have the opportunity to study with a variety of guest professional artists during each academic year.
+Course work for both degrees is augmented by an active production program in two well-equipped theater spaces.
+The regular production schedule consists of four major productions each year and two to four fully mounted studio productions that are directed, designed, and performed by students.
+Students also have the opportunity to study with a variety of guests artists and scholars during each academic year.

-In addition to professional careers in theater, the study of theater can lead to careers in arts management, teaching, law, counseling, or any career area where self-awareness, problem solving, group collaboration and effective personal communication are essential.
+In addition to professional careers, this major can lead to careers in arts management, teaching, law, counseling, or any career area where self-awareness, problem solving, group collaboration and effective personal communication are essential.

-The department offers work leading to the Master of Arts degree in speech theater.
+The department offers work leading to the Master of Arts degree.
 The enrollment in the program is typically small, allowing a great deal of individual contact with faculty members and considerable latitude in developing the plan of study.

-Students are trained in all aspects of the discipline with the aim of producing graduates: (1) who will be effective teachers and artists in two- and four-year colleges as well as secondary schools; (2) who are artists and/or technicians highly qualified for professional positions; or (3) who have the appropriate background to pursue further study toward M.F.A. or Ph.D. degrees.
+Students are trained in all aspects of the discipline with the aim of producing graduates: (1) who will be effective teachers and artists; or (2) who have the appropriate background to pursue further study toward M.F.A. or Ph.D. degrees.

-The Master of Arts degree may be achieved in accordance with any of the three plans described in the section "Master's Degree Programs" in the "Graduate College" section of the Catalog.
+The Master of Arts degree may be achieved in accordance with any of the three plans described in the section "Master's Degree Programs" in the "Graduate College" section of the Catalog

-A limited number of teaching and technical assistantships are available to highly qualified students.
-Information and application forms may be obtained from the department head.
+A limited number of teaching assistantships are available to qualified students.
+Information and application forms may be obtained from the department head or graduate cordinator.

-Undergraduate credentials should be referred to the department head for evaluation to assist advisement and to determine any possible deficiencies which will affect the admission status.
+Undergraduate credentials should be referred to the department head for evaluation to assist advisement and to determine any possible deficiencies that will affect the admission status.